asciidoctor/atom-asciidoc-preview/README.md

 * by right-clicking on the preview
 * by right-clicking on an AsciiDoc file.

-#### Disclaimer
+## Disclaimer About Styles

-* The preview window is not meant to emulate the final HTML that the end user sees, it's meant to offer only a preview of the content.
-This is by design (one of the reasons is due to a limited screen space).
+The preview window is not meant to emulate the published styles.
+Rather, it's intended to present a preview of the content to assist with editing.
+This is by design.
+It also aims to make the best use of limited screen space.
+So, for example, you won't see functionality such as a sidebar TOC.
+The colors may also differ to better integrate with the Atom theme.

 ## Others Atom packages for AsciiDoc